chucktilbury/calc/README.md

-# syard
+# CALC
-Shunting yard expression evaluator

-This is a dumb implementation of the Shunting Yard algorithm and a binary expression tree implementation.
-It exists to allow me to explore the concepts involved and completely understand an implementation.
-It could be useful as a template for a more complex scenario.
+Calculator that uses the shunting yard algorithm to build a binary expression tree and then solve it.
+Allows arbitrary named variables that can hold a value or an expression.
+Simple interactive command line interface.